martinschaef/smithy/docs/source/1.0/guides/model-linters.rst

     ]

-.. _InclusiveWords:
+.. _NoninclusiveTerms:

-InclusiveWords
+NoninclusiveTerms
 ==============

 Validates that all text content in a model (i.e. shape names, member names, documentation, trait values, etc.) do not contain words that perpetuate cultural biases.
-This validator has a built-in set of bias words that are commonly found in APIs along with suggested alternatives.
+This validator has a built-in set of bias terms that are commonly found in APIs along with suggested alternatives.

-Non-inclusive words are case-insensitively substring matched and can have any leading or trailing whitespace or non-whitespace characters.
+Noninclusive terms are case-insensitively substring matched and can have any number of leading or trailing whitespace or non-whitespace characters.

 Rationale
     Intent doesn't always match impact.
 The use of noninclusive language like